Multimodal Ambivalence/Hesitancy Recognition in Videos for Personalized Digital Health Interventions: Conclusion

 \section{Conclusion}

-Automating digital health interventions, especially through ML, has gained significant attention recently.
-A/H play a primary role for individuals to delay, avoid, or abandon health behaviour changes.
+Automating digital health interventions, especially through ML, has recently gained significant attention.
+A/H plays a primary role in delaying, avoiding, or abandoning health behaviour changes.
 Automatic and accurate A/H recognition is therefore critical for the personalization and cost-effectiveness of digital behaviour change interventions.
 We explored, in this work, the application of deep learning models for the task of A/H recognition in videos.
 We cover three learning scenarios: supervised learning, unsupervised domain adaptation for personalization, and zero-shot inference via LLMs.
 Our experiments are conducted on the unique and recently published dataset \bah for A/H recognition.
 Our results showed that existing models have limited performance.
 This suggests that more adapted multi-modal models are required for accurate A/H recognition.
-Moreover, better ways to model spatio-temporal and modality fusion are necessary to detect within and cross-modality conflicts.
+Moreover, better ways to model spatio-temporal and modality fusion are necessary to detect within- and cross-modality conflicts.